 Getting Better Blood Sugar Accuracy

-Have you ever checked your blood sugar and been surprised, or even suspicious of the result?
+Have you been surprised with your numbers after a blood sugar test, or have you even been suspicious of the result?
 Here are some tips for getting more accurate blood sugar readings.